 UASF is a means by which the network can have the power shifted back into the hands of the users.
 It was introduced a long time ago, but has been made very popular recently by the core-developer Shaolin Fry from his BitcoinDev discussion post which lead to a number of mainstream articles such as this and this.

-To run your own bitcoin node that signals segwit-UASF clone the correct branch from the bitcoin repo and compile/install it, for example:
+To run your own bitcoin node that signals segwit-UASF, install the pre-compiled binary for your OS from BitcoinUASF.org, or clone the correct branch from the bitcoin repo and compile/install it, for example:

 git clone --branch 0.14-BIP148 https://github.com/UASF/bitcoin.git cd bitcoin ./autogen.sh ./configure make sudo make install

 The dependencies can be a bit of a mission to install, here's some info for installing them on Debian and on Ubuntu.
-The main issues are with the BerekelyDB library which needs to be an old version to ensure the wallet format is compatible with existing nodes.
+The main issues are with the BerekelyDB library which needs to be an old version to ensure the wallet format is compatible with old wallet backups.
 If you just want to signal for UASF and don't need to use the wallet you can disable it and not worry about the BerekelyDB at all by using the following configure line instead.

 - What Happens When ANONYMOUS Gets A Bank?